Understanding Labor and Delivery Complications -- the Basics

 In malpresentation, the baby is not "presenting" or positioned in the normal way.
 In malpresentation of the head, the baby's head is positioned wrong, with the forehead, top of the head, or face entering the birth canal, instead of the back of its head.
 Sometimes a placenta previa (when the placenta blocks the cervix) may cause an abnormal presentation.
 But many times the cause is not known.

 Abnormal presentations increase a woman's risk for uterine or birth canal injuries and abnormal labor.
-Breech babies are at an increased risk of injury and a prolapsed umbilical cord, which cuts off its blood supply.
+Breech babies are at an increased risk of injury and a prolapsed umbilical cord, which cuts off the baby's blood supply.
 A transverse lie is the most serious abnormal presentation, and it can lead to injury of the uterus, as well as injury to the fetus.

 Your doctor will determine the presentation and position of the fetus with a physical exam.
 Sometimes a sonogram helps in determining the position of the fetus.
 When a baby is in the breech position before the last six to eight weeks of pregnancy, the odds are still good that the baby will change position before birth.
-But the bigger the baby gets, and the closer you get to your due date, the less room there is in the uterus to maneuver.
+But the bigger the baby gets, and the closer you get to your due date, the less room there is in the uterus for the baby to turn.
 Doctors estimate that about 90% of fetuses who are in a breech presentation before 28 weeks will have turned by 37 weeks, while over 90% of babies who are breech after 37 weeks will most likely stay that way.

 Premature Rupture of Membranes (PROM)